Born: January 16, 1985

 Joe rebounded to have a good year in 2014, establishing career-high totals in touchdowns (27) and passing yards (3,986), while lowering his INTs to 12.
 However, with Ray Rice suspended, Joe was minus an important weapon and although Baltimore managed 10 wins and a return to the playoffs, the Ravens fell in the second round to the Patriots.

 The 2015 campaign was Joe’s most disappointing.
-The Ravens struggled to win and Joe injured his knee in a November game against the Rams and missed the rest of the year.
+The Ravens struggled to win and Joe injured his knee in a November game against the Rams, which caused him to miss the rest of the year.
 He finished with 2,791 yards and 14 touchdowns in 10 games.
 Things improved in 2016, as Joe and the Ravens got a quick start.
 However, Baltimore missed the playoffs for the second year in a row with an 8–8 record.
 A winless October and losses in three of their final four games sealed the Ravens’ fate.
-Joe, who signed a three-year extension before the season, established career highs with 436 completions and 4,317 yards.
+Joe, who signed a three-year extension before the season, established career highs with 436 completions and 4,317 yards, but those numbers were partly a resulted having to play catch-up.